Phonics and reading

 - The school has a dedicated library area that is well stocked with a range of texts that are available for all pupils.

-- The school also subscribes to an online library - Phonics Bug and pupils have access to this in school and at home.
+- The school also subscribes to an online library - Phonics Bug Independent and pupils have access to this in school and at home.

 By the time pupils leave Stannington First they are competent readers who can recommend books to their peers, have a thirst for reading a range of genres including poetry, and participate in discussions about books, including evaluating an author’s use of language and the impact this can have on the reader.